Cosmological Constant Problem and $H_0$ Tension in Void-dominated Cosmology: Global and Local Behavior of Voids in Void-dominated Cosmology

-In this main part of the paper, we want to show whether a single supervoid can be a good representation of local and global scales or not?
-For this purpose, we first calculate the mass density of a supervoid and show that its magnitude is about one-tenth of the average density of the universe.
-Then, by the surface tension of a supervoid, we show that the cosmological constant obtained from it is very close to the cosmological constant measured by Planck 2018\cite{}.
-Finally, we will answer the important question that is it possible that the \textit{Hubble tension} is due to slight differences in the \textit{surface tension} of the bubbles?
+In this part of the paper, we want to show whether a single cosmic void can be a good representation of local and global scales or not?
+For this purpose, we first calculate the mass density of an ideal spherical supervoid and show that its magnitude is about one-tenth of the average density of the whole universe.
+Then, considering the surface tension of a cosmic bubble, we show that the cosmological constant obtained from it is very close to the cosmological constant measured by Planck 2018.\cite{Yusofi:2022hgg, Planck:2018jri}.
+Finally, we will calculate the cosmological constant at very early Planck scale and will show that its value is $\sim 10^{22}$ times the observed value.